Aviation Infrastructure Funding

 • Project type:

-• Transitional projects begin at 60% funding
+• Projects in transitional areas (hangers, terminals) begin at 60% funding

 • Groundside projects begin at 50% funding

-• Has limited revenue streams available
+• Facilities with limited revenue streams

 Successful recipients of a grant will: